Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model: Conclusion

 \section{Conclusion}

-In this paper, we proposed an incremental text-to-speech (TTS) method using the pseudo lookahead generated with a large pretrained language model.
-This method synthesized a waveform of a current segment while predicting the unobserved future information instead of waiting for its actual observation.
-Furthermore, we proposed a language model-guided fine-tuning method to use the pseudo lookahead with the language model more effectively.
-Experimental results indicated the effectiveness of our methods in terms of both the synthesized-speech quality and the latency.
-For future work, we will further enhance our method for an incremental TTS that does not require the lookahead observation and has the equivalent quality to sentence-level TTS.
+In this letter, we proposed an incremental text-to-speech (TTS) method using the pseudo lookahead generated with a large pretrained language model.
+This method synthesizes a current speech segment while generating the unobserved future information with GPT2 instead of waiting for its actual observation.
+We also proposed a language model-guided fine-tuning method to use the pseudo lookahead for incremental TTS more effectively.
+Experimental results demonstrated the effectiveness of our methods in terms of both the synthetic speech quality and the latency.
+In future work, we will further enhance our method towards an incremental TTS with a quality equivalent to sentence-level TTS using only observed information.